linux-china/nats-spring-boot-starter/README.md

 ### Subject for App Instance only

-Every app instance will listen a subject, such as `app-name-75454360-49f0-4609-9ed9-1e3bef4219cc`(print on console), and you can send the messages to this subject and communicate with this instance only.
+Every app instance will listen a subject, such as `app-name-75454360-49f0-4609-9ed9-1e3bef4219cc`(print on console), and you can send the messages to the subject and communicate with the instance only.

 It's easy and simple, and you can use `AppInstanceOnlyMessageHandler` interface to handle the message.